StanfordSpezi/SpeziOnboarding/README.md

         }
     }
 }
 ```

 ### Consent View

-The [`ConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/spezionboarding/consentview) can be used to allow your users to read and agree to a document, e.g. a consent document for a research study or a terms and conditions document for an app.
-The document can be signed using a family and given name, and a hand drawn signature.
+The [`ConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/spezionboarding/consentview) can be used to allow your users to read and agree to a document, e.g., a consent document for a research study or a terms and conditions document for an app.
+The document can be signed using a family and given name and a hand-drawn signature.

 The following example demonstrates how the [`ConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/spezionboarding/consentview) shown above is constructed by providing a header, markdown content encoded as a [UTF8](https://www.swift.org/blog/utf8-string/) [`Data`](https://developer.apple.com/documentation/foundation/data) instance (which may be provided asynchronously), and an action that should be performed once the consent has been given.